DonNguyen123/Standard-Engineering-Formulation-GUI/README.md

 Hello,

-The code provided is esentually a GUI for some common engineeering formulas in wave analysis, solid mechanics, therodynamics, fluid dynamics, heat transfer, electronics, manufacturing, etc. To use the code directly, just download and run "SEF_App_Version_A_Standalone.exe".
+The code provided is esentually a GUI for some common engineeering formulas in wave analysis, solid mechanics, therodynamics, fluid dynamics, heat transfer, electronics, manufacturing, etc. To use the code directly, just download and run the exe file in "SEF App Version A.zip".
 Then a screen similar to below will show:

 ![alt text](https://github.com/DonNguyen123/Don-Public-Projects/blob/13e5491a0a19b7032d2215c0851cb5612658fe6a/Example%20Images/Main_Interface.png)